-Owner Occupied projects which include new construction and/or rehabilitation activity will receive three (3) points if the at least 50% of project has one units have:

-- One of the above listed certifications, or if the - The new construction and/or rehabilitation work will include improved weatherization, improved-water conservation, improved energy efficiency, use sustainable building materials, or will provide the household with use of alternative (i.e. non-fossil fuel) energy for at least 50% of project units.
-These qualifying uses must be reflected within the Financial Feasibility Workbook.
+Owner-Occupied projects which include -occupied new construction and/or rehabilitation activityprojects which include eligible design element(s), system(s), or equipment that reduce property operating expenses will receive three (3) points if the project has one of the above listed certifications, or if the new construction.
+Design element(s), system(s), and/or rehabilitation work will equipment eligible for points include improved weatherization, improved water conservation, improved energy efficiency, use sustainable building materials, or will provide the household with use of alternative (i.e. non-fossil fuel) energy for at least 50% of project units. :